Generic multiplicative endomorphism of a field

 In particular it contains equations of the form $y_i^{n_i} = cx_1^{l_1}\ldots x_r^{l_r}$.
 The system is trivial if $n_i= 1$ for all $i\leq t$.
 A trivial system consist in a list of equations of the form $y_i = cx_1^{l_1}\ldots x_r^{l_r}$ for $i = 1,\ldots,t$.
 We identify a complete system of minimal equations with the formula over $C$ denoted $\tau(x;y)$ consisting of the conjunction of all its equations.
 We emphasize the fact that it depends on the separation of variables $x;y$. \end{definition}

-\begin{remark} If $\tau $ is a complete system of minimal equations over $C$ and $\tau(a;b)$ for some $a$ multiplicative independent over $b$.
-Then $\tau(a,y)$ isolates the type of $b$ over $Ca$ in $\LLm$.
-The number of equations needed to define a complete system of minimal equations can be reduced from $\abs{\CC}$ to $t = \abs{y}$.
-This is easily seen by considering the successive minimal equations of $b_{i+1}$ over $\vect{Cab_1,\ldots, b_i}$. \end{remark}
+\begin{remark} If $\tau $ is a complete system of minimal equations over $C$ and $\tau(a;b)$ for some $a$ multiplicative independent over $C$, then one can think of $\tau(a,y)$ as ``isolating" the positive type of $b$ over $Ca$ in $\LLm$ (see Proposition \ref{prop_ext_mult} (2)).
+The number of equations needed to define a complete system of minimal equations can be reduced from $\abs{\CC}$ to $t = \abs{y}$ by considering the successive minimal equations of $b_{i+1}$ over $\vect{Cab_1,\ldots, b_i}$. \end{remark}

 Given any complete system of minimal equations $\tau$ over a field $K$.
 Then rewrite each equation $(y_1^{k_1}\ldots y_t^{k_t})^N = cx_1^{l_1}\ldots x_r^{l_r}$ as $x_1^{-l_1}\ldots x_r^{-l_r}(y_1^{k_1}\ldots y_t^{k_t})^N = c$, so the realisations of $\tau$ in $K$ form what Zilber calls a \emph{shifted torus} \cite{Zil05}, which really is just a coset of an algebraic subgroup of $\G_m^n(K) = (K^{\times})^n$, for $n = r+t$.